-- Usually they have traits that can be found in villains – greed, amorality and violent behaviour.
+- Usually, they have traits that can be found in villains – greed, amorality and violent behavior.

-- They have complex messy motivations ranging from revenge through to love and honour.
+- They have complex, messy motivations ranging from revenge through to love and honor.

 - Last – but most importantly – they have at least one redeeming quality.
 Such as noble albeit confused motives (like Dexter) or perhaps they love something so much they would sacrifice themselves for them.

-- This redeeming quality is what gives them their character arc and turns them into some kind of hero by the end of the story.
+- This redeeming quality is what gives them their character arc and turns them into a hero by the end of the story.